Model Documentation - IFs

 Anticipation Myopic

-International Futures (IFs) is a long-term integrated assessment model or system which is a collection of several hard–linked, directly interconnected models (sometimes referred to as modules).
-It is dynamic recursive with annual time steps to 2100.
-It represents 186 countries connected through a variety of flows, facilitates aggregation of them to global regions, and allows subdivision of them into more local socio-political units.
-The IFs system is available for use by others both on-line and in a downloadable version, and it is open source.
-Major models in IFs (see Figure below) include
+International Futures (IFs) is a long-term integrated assessment system, which is a collection of multiple hard–linked, heavily interconnected models.
+Although sometimes referred to as modules, they are large-scale models in and of themselves.
+IFs represents 188 countries connected through a variety of flows, facilitates aggregation of them to global regions, and allows subdivision of them into more local socio-political units.
+It is dynamic recursive with annual time steps to 2100 and beyond (while myopic, many supply-demand equilibrating mechanisms with target specifications direct attention forward).
+The IFs system has an extensive user-friendly interface and is available for use by others both on-line and in a downloadable version, and it is open source.

 • an education model that tracks grade-by-grade student progression and aging of adults with variable attainment levels.